by Hoogie Espinosa . July 17th, 2014

-In the end I made it and guess who came back.
-I fantasized about the evil ways I’d say go away but in the end I showed mercy and we parted as friends.
+In the end, I made it, and guess who came back?
+I fantasized about the evil ways I’d say go away, but in the end, I showed mercy, and we parted as friends.
 I’m really glad I went that route.”

 Find someone who knows the market landscape.
 You must have mentors.

 You fire people very quickly.
-You test them on critical thinking, decision making, knowing when to ask for help, going the extra distance for the sake of pride etc. Give a person a week, if they aren’t striving to achieve, NEXT!
+You test them on critical thinking, decision-making, knowing when to ask for help, going the extra distance for the sake of pride, etc. Give a person a week if they aren’t striving to achieve NEXT!

 I have custom inventory control software.

 I feel weird answering that first question.
 As for the second, I don’t give a shit about money.
-It’s just a means to an end; I’ve lost tons of it and was more pissed off that I didn’t get to do whatever it is that I wanted to do.
+It’s just a means to an end; I’ve lost tons of it and was more pissed off that I didn’t get to do whatever it was that I wanted to do.

 Here is the strategy I used.
 This is based on the salary you pay yourself and not bonuses.

 Save 20% right off the top.
-Maintain an overhead that allows you to only use 50% of the rest to pay bills Take the other 30% and do whatever you want so you’re motivated to do it again.
+Maintain an overhead that allows you only to use 50% of the rest to pay bills Take the other 30% and do whatever you want so you’re motivated to do it again.

 When you get a fat bonus, save 50-60% of it and just go nuts with the rest.

 My friends didn’t get me anymore.
 But I also didn’t get them.
-They wanted me to stay and play and I wanted to go to the next level.
+They wanted me to stay and play, and I wanted to go to the next level.
 So we parted.
-Years later we got back together and they are very proud of me.
+Years later, we got back together, and they are very proud of me.

 It’s not that I will do “nothing” forever.
 It’s that I have escaped having to do something.
 Now I’m an investor, the guy above the CEO.
 I make huge decisions and take huge risks.
 It excited me like you wouldn’t believe.”